Rowsley railway station: Opening

+In preparation of becoming part of a trans-Pennine network to the East Coast, the first station (which had been designed by Joseph Paxton) had been built on a northwards alignment.
+The line from Ambergate terminated at Rowsley.
+Despite this, in the 1850s, it had a busy trade with sixty to seventy thousand visitors per year passing through the station on their way to Chatsworth House.

-The stalemate lasted until 1862 when the Midland realigned the track and moved to a new station as it extended the line into Buxton.
-The original station building, which had been designed by Joseph Paxton, was used as a goods office until closure in 1967.
-It still exists within a shopping centre.
-The new station was particularly grand, with large first- and third-class facilities and, unusually, in 1891, a subway between the platforms to cater for dignitaries visiting the Duke of Devonshire.
+The stalemate lasted until 1862, when the Midland decided to build a new track.
+A new station was built on the extended the line to Buxton (Midland)).
+The original station building was used as a goods office until the line's closure in 1967.
+It is now within a shopping centre.
+Rowlsey's new station was particularly grand, with large first- and third-class facilities and, unusually, a subway between the side platforms to cater for dignitaries visiting the Duke of Devonshire in 1891.

-The through line
+Express era

-Finally in 1867 the line reached Manchester and became part of one of the Midland's most prized assets.
-Besides the London expresses, some of which called at the station, there was substantial goods traffic.
-This included limestone southwards from the Peak District and, in particular, coal northward from the Nottinghamshire and Derbyshire Coalfield.
+In 1867, the line reached Manchester and became part of one of the Midland's most prized assets.
+Besides the London expresses, some of which called at the station, there was substantial goods traffic; this included limestone southwards from the Peak District and, in particular, coal northwards from the Nottinghamshire and Derbyshire Coalfield.

 Northwards from Rowsley, the line climbed over 600 feet in fourteen miles to its summit at Peak Forest with punishing gradients.
 A large motive power depot and marshalling yard was opened in 1877 to provide banking engines and to split trains as necessary.
 This was not so much due to the lack of powerful engines, but because of the need to limit the strain on wagon couplings.
 Thus, in theory, a class 8F locomotive could haul 37 wagons, but a banker would still have to be provided.
 Moreover, account had to be taken of the braking capacity on the downhill stretch towards Chinley, such that larger engines were no more capable than the ubiquitous "4Fs".

 The Midland Railway became part of the London, Midland and Scottish Railway during the Grouping of 1923.

 Dairy

-In June 1933 Express Dairies were granted a 99-year lease on approximately 2538 yd2 of railway land, on which to build a creamery.
+In June 1933, Express Dairies were granted a 99-year lease on approximately 2538 yd2 of railway land, on which to build a creamery.
 The company were also granted dedicated use of one of the five newly created sidings.
 Express built a facility that included a milk cooling depot, spray, pond condenser and filter plant.
-Milk Tank Wagons were normally attached to the 5.18pm local to Derby for Cricklewood, or the 10.15pm express freight to Brent sidings.
+Milk Tank Wagons were normally attached to the 5.18pm local to Derby for Cricklewood or the 10.15pm express freight to Brent sidings.
 In the 12 months to the end of May 1934, the LMS noted that the carriage value of milk forwarded from Rowsley was £16,886.

 Closure

-The station closed in 1967, the line closing the following year, and subsequently the track was removed.
-The line has since been reopened in stages from Matlock by Peak Rail as a heritage railway, reaching its current present terminus at a new station at Rowsley South (which opened in 1997).